What is the connection between COMAN and the SAFe (Scaled Agile Framework)?

 We learned how important it is to update the chart regularly to accurately track the progress of the project and identify potential problems early on.
 By interpreting and adapting the chart correctly, teams can work more efficiently and make better decisions.

 With the use of tools such as COMAN, teams can increase the efficiency of their project management and ensure the success of their projects.
 Let's continue to explore the world of LOP burndown charts together and learn how you can take your project management to the next level.
-Stay tuned for more exciting insights and tips!Learn how project management software supports the Scaled Agile Framework (SAFe) and promotes transparency, coordination and continuous improvement.
+Stay tuned for more exciting insights and tips!The Corona crisis poses a major organisational challenge for the plant-engineering sector.
+Project management tools create order.

 You are curious and want to know more about our software, customers and releases?
 Be the first to know about new updates, interesting success stories or awesome project management hacks.
 Sign in now!